‘Horrific assassination.’ Well-known Haiti political leader killed in gang-plagued region - NewsBreak

 “We strongly condemn this heinous crime against this patriot, this moderate politician committed to change,” Haiti’s Ministry of Communications said.
 “We present, on behalf of the government and the people of Haiti, our sincere condolences to the families of the victims, to the #RDNP and to the political class, that today are revolted by this heinous crime.”

-Alphonse, a prominent newspaper and radio journalist, was traveling through the Delmas 40B neighborhood of Port-au-Prince, headed to work at Magik 9, where he hosts a daily morning news program on the radio, when he was shot in both arms by unknown assailants.
+Alphonse, a prominent newspaper and radio journalist, was traveling traveled through the Delmas 40B neighborhood of Port-au-Prince, headed to work at Magik 9 where he hosts a daily morning news program on the radio when he was shot in both arms by unknown assailants.

 “BINUH is extremely concerned about the worsening climate of insecurity and urges the national authorities to redouble their efforts to improve the security climate,” the statement said, calling on Haiti’s civil society and political leaders “to decisively unite against the violence that affects Haiti so that the population can enjoy their fundamental rights, and to do so in compliance with laws and human rights.”

-In a country where there is no shortage of politicians — or political parties — Jean-Baptiste was one of the few who stood out thanks to his grayish beard and khaki-colored cap, which he never seemed to be without.
+In a country where there are no shortage of politicians — or political parties — Jean-Baptiste was one of the few who stood out thanks to his grayish beard and khaki-colored cap, that he never seemed to be without.
 Before taking on a political profile, Jean-Baptiste was best known as one of Haiti’s lottery kings.
-His Père Eternel Lotto kiosks, where Haitians gambled their meager earnings in hopes of striking it rich, have long been visible in Carrefour, for example, the sprawling suburb just south of the capital.
+His Pere Eternel Lotto kiosks, where Haitians gambled their meager earnings in hopes of striking rich, have long been visible in Carrefour, for example, the sprawling suburb just south of the capital.

-Jean-Baptiste was head of the Assembly of Progressive National Democrats (RDNP), a center-left political party founded by former president Leslie Francois Manigat, and later led by his wife, Mirlande Manigat , a professor and one of Haiti’s foremost constitutional experts.
+Jean-Baptiste was head of the the Assembly of Progressive National Democrats, or RDNP, a center-left political party founded by former president Leslie Francois Manigat, and later led by his wife, Mirlande Manigat , a professor and one of Haiti’s foremost constitutional experts.
 After running for president in 2010 in an election marred by allegations of fraud and international meddling, Manigat was defeated by singer Michel Martelly and eventually turned over the reins of the party to Jean-Baptiste, a huge RDNP supporter.

 In 2015 Jean-Baptiste was among 54 candidates who sought to replace Martelly, and one of the few who traveled to South Florida for a presidential debate .
 Martelly’s candidate, Jovenel Moïse, would eventually win but not before the first round had to be rerun because if allegations of massive fraud.